OpenNebula/docs/source/operation/vm_management/vm_instances.rst

    - ``--retry``: retries to perform the current driver action.
 Optionally the ``--interactive`` can be combined if its a Transfer Manager problem.
    - ``--delete``: Deletes the VM, moving it to the DONE state immediately
    - ``--recreate``: Deletes the VM, and moves it to the PENDING state
+   - ``--delete-db``: Deletes the VM from OpenNebula, moving it to the DONE state immediately.
+It keeps the VM at the hypervisor.

 -  ``migrate`` or ``resched``: A VM in the UNKNOWN state can be booted in a different host manually (``migrate``) or automatically by the scheduler (``resched``).
 This action must be performed only if the storage is shared, or manually transfered by the administrator.
 OpenNebula will not perform any action on the storage for this migration.